-But for some people discoloured whites have moved past the realm of health concern into one of a cosmetic nature.
-As a result a new procedure was pioneered that could whiten or bleach the eyes to restore permanent whiteness.
+But for some people, discoloured whites have moved past the realm of health concerns into one of a cosmetic nature.
+As a result, a new procedure was pioneered that could whiten or bleach the eyes to restore permanent whiteness.

-One such treatment, started in Korea, achieves these results by stopping the blood flow to some of the blood vessels in the eyes – which already sounds like an incredible risky endeavour!
+One such treatment started in Korea achieves these results by stopping the blood flow to some of the blood vessels in the eyes – which already sounds like an incredibly risky endeavour!

-But because of the high rates of complications, this procedure has been banned in many countries all over the world.
-Negative side-effects could include more redness, irritation, eye ulcers, and even loss of vision in some extreme cases.
+However, because of the high rates of complications, this procedure has been banned in many countries all over the world.
+Negative side effects could include more redness, irritation, eye ulcers, and even loss of vision in some extreme cases.

 Another treatment, known as I-Brite, involves surgically separating the topmost damaged membrane of the sclera from the healthy underlying membrane.
 The damaged membrane is peeled off and a new undamaged membrane should be generated by our body’s healing systems in about a month’s time.